Reflective-Mind/HTML_Snippet/README.md

 3. Click on "New Web Service" and connect your GitHub repository.

 4. Configure the service:
-   - Name: html-snippet-builder
+   - Name: mbti-render
    - Environment: Node.js
    - Build Command: `npm install`
-   - Start Command: `npm start`
+   - Start Command: `node server.js`

-5. Add your environment variables in the Render dashboard.
+5. Add your environment variables in the Render dashboard:
+   - `PORT`: 5000
+   - `MONGODB_URI`: Your MongoDB connection string
+   - `JWT_SECRET`: Your secret key for JWT
+   - `MISTRAL_API_KEY`: Your API key
+   - `NODE_ENV`: production
+   - `DB_NAME`: html-snippet-builder

+6. Alternatively, use the `render.yaml` file included in this repository for easy deployment.

-6. Click "Create Web Service" and Render will build and deploy your application.
+7. Click "Create Web Service" and Render will build and deploy your application.

-7. Your application will be available at a URL like `https://html-snippet-builder.onrender.com`.
+8. Your application will be available at the URL `https://mbti-render.onrender.com`.

 ## Features